dain20000222/Author_verification/README.md

 **Training and Development Data**: Provided exclusively for the COMP34812 coursework, encompassing 30K training pairs and 6K development pairs.

 ### Inspirational Sources
-- **Research Paper**: This implementation is inspired by the findings in [Deep learning based authorship identification](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1174/reports/2760185.pdf) by Chen Qian et. al and
+- **Research Paper**: This implementation is inspired by the findings in [Deep learning based authorship identification](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1174/reports/2760185.pdf) and [Siamese BERT for Authorship Verification](http://ceur-ws.org/Vol-2936/paper-193.pdf).
- [Siamese BERT for Authorship Verification](http://ceur-ws.org/Vol-2936/paper-193.pdf) by Jacob Tyo et al. These paper detail the use of Siamese network structures with GRU and BERT for effective authorship verification.
+These paper detail the use of Siamese network structures with GRU and BERT for effective authorship verification.

 ## Model Links
 Our trained models are stored on cloud platforms to ensure easy accessibility and reproducibility.